 Race Talks Seminar Series

-The Race Talks seminar series concluded in Michaelmas 2023 with Transatlantic Dialogues: A Symposium on Race, Imprisonment, and Transformative Justice on Thursday 16 November 2023.
-A recording of the Symposium will be made available here in the coming weeks.
+The Race Talks seminar series concluded in Michaelmas 2023 with Transatlantic Dialogues: A Symposium on Race, Imprisonment, and Transformative Justice on Thursday 16 November 2023 at St. John's College, Divinity School.
+A recording of the Symposium is available to view here

 The organisers would like to take this opportunity to thank all those who have contributed to the seminars over the past two years.